arcus/education_modules/git_creation_and_tracking/creation_and_tracking.md

 nothing to commit (create/copy files and use "git add" to track)
 ```

-If you are using a different version of `git`, the exact
+If you are using a different version of Git, the exact
 wording of the output might be slightly different.

 ### Quiz: `git init`